elifesciences/lens-indexer/README.md

 $ scripts/05_seed_index.js
 ```

 This is the part where the ES index is actually updated.
+If you are seeding a lot of documents make sure your ElasticSearch instance has enough memory.
+We were running into those issues several time during our testing phase.

 ### Run

-After seeding you can run the indexer.
+After seeding you can run the indexer API.

 ```bash
 $ PORT=4002 node server.js